-- a.
-The league provides each player with a flag belt and shirt.
-Teams will use the football provided by the league. - b.
-Players must wear shoes.
-Football cleats are encouraged; however, cleats with exposed metal are not allowed and must be removed. - c.
-Players may tape their forearms, hands, and fingers.
+- a) All players' legal guardians must agree to online waiver or paper form waiver Neighborhood Sports league before participating. - b) The league provides each player with a flag belt and NFL FLAG powered by USA Football NFL jersey.
+Teams will use the football provided by their league.

+- c) Players must wear shoes.
+Football cleats are encouraged; however cleats with exposed metal are not allowed and must be removed. - d) Players may tape their forearms, hands and fingers.
 Players may wear gloves, elbow pads, and kneepads.
-Braces with exposed metals are not allowed. - d.
-Players must remove all watches, earrings and any other jewelry that the officials deem hazardous. - e.
-Official flag shirts must be worn during play. - f.
-Players' shirts must be tucked into the pants if the shirt hangs below the belt line. - g.
-Pants or shorts with belt loop or pockets must be taped. - h.
-Players must wear protective mouthpiece. - i.
-Flags must be a different color than shorts or pants worn by players. - j.
-Flag length cannot be altered. - k.
-If a player shows up without a uniform, they are not eligible for play UNLESS the opposing coach has been notified and agrees the player is deemed eligible.
-(Rosters may be referenced).
+Braces with exposed metals are not allowed. - e) Players must remove all watches, earrings and any other jewelry that the officials deem hazardous. - f) Official NFL FLAG jerseys must be worn during play.
+Shorts must be worn if provided by league. - g) Players' jerseys must be tucked into the pants if they hang below the belt line. - h) Pants or shorts with belt loops or pockets must be taped. - i) All Players must wear a protective mouthpiece;